 - Voluntary or Involuntary Allotment

 A court may also require the providing spouse to maintain life insurance that would cover chld or alimony support payments for a specific period.

-Because military divorce requires special knowledge of laws that do not apply to civilian divorce, it may be wise to speak with an experienced divorce lawyer who handles such cases.
+Because military divorce requires special knowledge of laws that do not apply to civilian divorce, it is wise to speak with an experienced divorce lawyer who handles such cases.
 A divorce attorney can help you understand the different laws that may apply, your rights as member of the armed forces, and more.
 Get a free case review from a divorce attorney today.